Pungyeon/golang-auth0-example/ARTICLE.md

 > npm install

+The command will look at the `package.json` file and see which dependencies are stated (and check their dependencies) and download all of them.
 Last thing we need to do, before we start writing our application, is to add a few CDN links to our index.html file.
 All of these are also possible to get from `npm install`, or to download locally, but this is the simplest solution as of right now.
 So, edit the file `./ui/src/app/index.html` to the following:

 #### ./ui/src/index.html
 ```html